krosengr4/Regex-Tutorial/Regex-Tutorial.md

 ## Regex Components

 ### Anchors
 Anchors are characters within the regular expressions that allow the user to match strings begin or end with certain characters.
+The characters `^` and `$` are considered to be anchors.

 - `^` matches any string that start with the anterior word.
 - `$` matches a string that ends with the word infront of the character.

+In other words, The `^` signifies the start of the string and the `$` signifies the end of the string.

 For example:
 - Hello --- Would match any string with the exact text 'Hello' in it.
 - ^Hello --- Would match any string starting with the word 'Hello'.
-- world$ --- Would match any string ending in 'goodbye'.
+- goodbye$ --- Would match any string ending in 'goodbye'.
-- ^Hello world$ --- Matches exactly 'Hello world'
+- ^Hello goodbye$ --- Matches exactly 'Hello goodbye'

 ### Quantifiers

-Quantifiers are characters within the regular expression that specify how many instances a charcter, group, or character class must be represented in the input to be matched.
+Quantifiers set the limits of the string that the regex matches.
+Special characters within the regular expression set the minimum and maximum number of characters of the string that the regex matches.

 - `*` matches a string that has the anterior followed by zero or more of the last character.
 - `+` matches a string that has the anterior followed by one or more of the last character.